djagerif/comfort2mqtt/DOCS.md

       payload_available: "1"
       payload_not_available: "0"
 ```
 Please take note of the 'Study Light' example above.
-Comfort supports 16-bit values but
-many integrations set counter values to 0xFF(255) as an 'On' state.
+Comfort supports Signed 16-bit values but many integrations, like Clipsal C-BUS, uses Unsigned 8-bit values and sets Counter values to 0xFF(255) as an 'On' state.
+Adjust your `On` integer value accordingly.

-Even though this is a Python implementation, it's currently only tested on
-an amd64 platform.
-It has been developed on Linux on `amd64`, other platforms
-remain untested and it's not clear if it will work.
+Even though this is a Python implementation, it's currently only tested on an amd64 platform.
+It has been developed on 64-bit Linux, other platforms remain untested and it's not clear if it will work or not.

 ## Hardware interface support

-The following Cytech Ethernet modules (UCM) are supported:
+The following Cytech Universal Communications Modules (UCM) Ethernet modules are supported:

 * [UCM/Eth01] - Obsolete/Untested